Dpi exported tasks with array inputs don't compile.

 As for the original question, there isn't any array support across the DPI yet.
 If that is really what you're trying to do, and this example code works in other simulators, it shouldn't be too hard, let me know and I'll look.

-#2 Updated by Thomas Watts over 2 years ago
+#2 Updated by Thomas Watts about 8 years ago

 I'm actually trying to pass a transaction of 10s of bytes from C to Verilog.
 I was hoping to assemble the bytes in a C char array and pass through the DPI to a System Verilog array of bytes.
 Although using a string or large vector wouldn't be too difficult as you suggest.